ESA title

 Findings

-With a dataset limited in size, spatial information alone does not seem to be sufficient for accurate classification.
-A 2D-CNN trained on VV and VH backscatter does not generalise well on unseen fields.
-In order to incorporate the temporal dimension, the time stamps were stacked and used in a 3D-CNN.
 This type of network, originally developed for volumetric medical images, has also been used for hyperspectral image segmentation.
-This proved to yield good results for crop type classification.
+This proved to yield good results for crop-type classification.
 The field boundary detection is also quite accurate.
 The performance could still be improved for underrepresented classes and small fields.
-Next steps include refining the model architecture and incorporating other SAR outputs such as coherence.
+The next steps include refining the model architecture and incorporating other SAR outputs such as coherence.